Social Good - Articles

 Author: Ka Yi Hui, PMP

-Social Good Project: “Diversity, Equity & Inclusion”- How you can contribute, an interview with Anne-Sophie Scharff, the Chief Happiness Officer of Girls in Tech Switzerland
+Social Good Project: “Diversity, Equity & Inclusion”- How you can contribute, an interview with Anne-Sophie Scharff

 Author: Ka Yi Hui, PMP